Sy5000/coursework.completejs-forkify-recipe-app/README.md

 ```

-2. run bundler from package.json file with
+2. run bundler from package.json file using

 ```bash